Brain and Cognition

 Urban Mental Health

 For more than half the world's population, urban areas are their ‘natural’ living environment.
 There is no way to achieve a more fair, just and sustainable society without these cities and urban dwellers.
-The research priority area CUS promotes interdisciplinary, international and societal collaboration in research focusing on cities.
+The Centre for Urban Studies promotes interdisciplinary, international and societal collaboration in research focusing on cities.

 Youth, Education and Development